 Why focus on paint?

 Households and businesses generate millions of gallons of leftover paint each year.
 In California, paint is prohibited from disposal in landfills and must be recycled or otherwise safely disposed.
-Prior to the passage of the California Paint Stewardship Law (Public Resources Code Section 48700-48706), the primary way for residents to properly manage their leftover paint was through local, taxpayer-funded household hazardous waste (HHW) programs.
+Prior to the passage of the Architectural Paint Recovery Program (AB 1343, Huffman, Chapter 420, Statutes of 2010), the primary way for residents to properly manage their leftover paint was through local, taxpayer-funded household hazardous waste (HHW) programs.
 However, due to the immense cost to manage household hazardous waste, local programs typically can only afford to serve between five to ten percent of the residents in their jurisdictions.
 Historically, paint has represented almost one-third of the material collected through local HHW programs and costs local government millions of dollars to manage.

 What is being done?